iluvgirlswithglasses/cpp/README.md

 ![reimu](https://raw.githubusercontent.com/iluvgirlswithglasses/img-host/main/host/sippin'%20tea%20-%20sqr.gif)

 <details>
 <summary>wtf</summary>

-  I had never said proper thanks to you, Kither, Newplayers12, and toha.

-  Perhaps unbeknownst to you, but in the truest sense, without a hint of underestimation, you guys resurrected me.
-I were reborn, into a world I never dared to even imagine.

-  But I just didn't know how to reach you.
-Both then and now.

-  Whenever I look at this repository, reminiscence of our time together haunts me.
+Whenever I look at this repository, reminiscence of me when the uhhhhhh...
+Ummmmmm...
+Wait I got nothing.
+Oh wait no, me when the...
+Nope, lost it.

-  But I just can't go back anymore.

 </details>